Murals vs Graffiti - Understanding Two Forms of Wall Art

 Community-Driven Collaborative Projects

 Urban wall art increasingly involves community participation—residents helping design murals, youth programs teaching graffiti history and legal alternatives, and neighborhood voting on public art themes.
-These projects blur the murals vs graffiti distinction by combining planning with street aesthetics.
+These community art projects blur the murals vs graffiti distinction by combining planning with street aesthetics.

 Technology-Enhanced Street Art